I just got my visa and moving to Australia soon. What should I do next?

 - Find a Job

 Finding a job in Australia is easy sometimes but can be difficult in the same time.
 Actually it depends on yourself.
 There are many job vacancies available in websites such as gumtree, seek, and indeed.
 Send lots of your resumes online or drop your resumes directly to the shops.
+You can also check airtasker to find a wide selections of freelancing tasks from gardening to coding.

 For work and holiday visa holders, you can do casual jobs unless you have skill such as engineering or IT to work in a big companies.
 There are so many opportunities as a cook, barista, wait-staff, bartender, etc. Most of the people I met find their jobs within two weeks.
 Some employers seek for someone’s with experience working in Australia, but many accept non-experienced one.
 Sometimes you need RSA Certificate to work in a place that sells alcohol.
 Some of you might search for jobs in farm in order to get your second year visa.
 Bear in mind, this is a seasonal work so do more research on which area and which month to go.